21.3 C

 The president left Washington, D.C. on May 12, with the trip concluding on Friday.
 Upon landing, Chinese officials greeted him on the tarmac, though President Xi Jinping was noticeably absent.

-Trump exited Beijing on Friday, May 15, following the two-day gathering that featured ceremonial elements but yielded few tangible results.
-Thursday’s one-on-one meeting between the two leaders ran approximately two hours and 15 minutes, with a subsequent Friday session at Zhongnanhai — the residence and workplace of China’s senior leadership — involving garden walks and a meal featuring kung pao chicken, Beijing roast duck, scallops, and dumplings.
+Trump exited Beijing on May 15, following the two-day gathering that featured ceremonial elements but yielded few tangible results.
+The May 14 one-on-one meeting between the two leaders ran approximately two hours and 15 minutes, with a subsequent session on May 15 at Zhongnanhai — the residence and workplace of China’s senior leadership — involving garden walks and a meal featuring kung pao chicken, Beijing roast duck, scallops, and dumplings.
 Trump characterized the trip as “incredible” and highlighted “fantastic trade deals,” while Xi labeled the discussions “historic” and a “landmark.”

 Regarding Iran, Trump stated that Xi indicated China would refrain from sending military items to Tehran — described by Trump as “a big statement.”
 Yet no major advances occurred on the Taiwan question, where Xi cautioned about possible “clashes and even conflicts” without proper handling, or concerning the freedom of media mogul Jimmy Lai, who is imprisoned.